wingman007/ADS2018Informatics/IvailoForshinov_1701261110/ConvertDecimalToBinary/README.md

-# This program Convert Decimal numbers to Binary numbers.
+# This program Convert Binary numbers to Decimal numbers.

 ## To see the program you need to have Visual Studio 2017 installed.Program is written on C#

-To run the program enter in folder InsetionSort and with double click start the file InsetionSort .sln after that go to Solution Explorer on Program.cs again double click to open the program code after that press ctrl+f5 to run the program.
+## To run the program in BinaryToDecimal folder double click to start the file BinaryToDecimal.sln after that go to Solution Explorer and double click Program.cs to open the program code.After that press ctrl+f5 to run the program.